Help! Rats Damaged My Car

 Protect Your Engine

-Block any entrances to the engine with wire screen or by placing traps on top of wheels in the offseason (speak to a mechanic in order to do it properly!).
-Though it’s a bit more costly, wrapping your car’s wiring in a rat-proof tape is also a really good idea.
+Block any entrances to the engine with wire screen or by placing traps on top of wheels in the offseason (speak to a mechanic to learn how to do it properly).
+Though it’s a bit more costly, wrapping your car’s wiring in a rat-proof tape is also a good idea.

-It’s simple, but it works: old fashioned snap traps are your best bet for catching pesky critters.
-Live traps and glue traps are not recommended as the animal will panic and quite possibly spread disease by defecating or by biting.
-Also, if you have pets, poisonous bait is not a good idea because it could also poison them.
+If you want to eliminate rodents, snap traps are your best bet.
+Live traps and glue traps aren't recommended as the animal will panic and quite possibly spread disease by defecating, urinating, or biting.
+If you have pets, avoid poisonous bait.